sagemath/sagewiki_to_gh-2022-10-10/education1.md

  The first [[http://www.sagemath.org|Sage]] Education Day is being held with the generous cooperation of the organizers of [[dayscambridge2|Sage Days 18]].

 == Topics ==

  * Intro to using Sage for math in the classroom

- * Using Sage with calculus (tentative topic)
+ * Using Sage in specific courses (multivariable calculus and group theory - tentative)

+ * Intro to the [[http://lurch.sourceforge.net/|Lurch]] math proof software project

  * Sage implementation in the classroom - logistics and more

- * Intro to the [[http://lurch.sourceforge.net/|Lurch]] math proof software project

  * Roundtable discussions on general math software, and on math and word processing - for both, what works and what doesn't

+See [[#schedule|below]] for the official schedule.

 == Logistics ==